 When she felt this burnout, she used to talk to her manager because she was very supportive.

-And she also shared that she writes the negative feelings down whenever she is feeling tired or heavy-minded so that it goes out of her mind.
+And she also shared that she writes the negative feelings down whenever she is feeling tired or heavy-minded.
+It helps the negativity get out of her mind.
 A positive outlook towards everything can help one come out of community building burnout soon.

-How Ankita Manages Senior Leadership And Team Expectations?
+How Ankita Manages Senior Leadership And Team Expectations On Community Building?

 They can be about anything, like retention or acquisition, social media engagement or reach, etc. As per her, when the OKRs came in, she managed the community capacity-building toolkit, and audience engagement better because she got the matrix out of it.